Our Impossible Goal: The Myth of Independence

 Being our own person

 We would certainly like to be our own people.
 As adults want to be accountable to ourselves and to be able to have our own thoughts and feelings.
 We don't want to be judged for them or criticised or forced to act in ways which we don't want to act.
-Moreover, for those of us that have been dominated in the past by other people, the need to establish independence is a primary goal.
-We believe that is only when we had this independence to think, feel and act that we start to live our lives for ourselves.
+Moreover, for those of us that have been dominated in the past by other people, the need to establish independence is primary.
+It is only when we have this independence to think, feel and act that we start to live our lives for ourselves.

 Our history of dependence

 Yet there is something of a paradox here.
 When we are infants we are almost totally dependent on our caregivers.
-We need them to meet many if not all of our physical needs in our early months and years, and would not survive without them.
-However, we are becoming increasingly aware of the role that our caregivers play in the development and maturation of our psychological selves.
+We need them to meet many if not all of our physical needs in our early months and years.
+We would not survive without them.
+However, our caregivers are crucial to the development and maturation of our psychological selves.
 The relationships with our caregivers are critically important as it is largely through relationship with another that we learn about ourselves.
 So how does this happen?

 We learn about other people through intense, mutually responsive interactions with our caregivers, in many cases our mothers.
 Baby and its mother will gaze intently at each other, each responding to the other, and each seeing that the other responds to them.
 Through many such interactions the baby learns and develops.